Show All Answers

 In September 2019, the North Richland Hills City Council established a 2020 Capital Program Advisory Committee to review street and other infrastructure needs and make recommendations for necessary improvements.
 The committee included 35 residents from across North Richland Hills.
 The committee met from October to February to review and prioritize projects.
 They considered more than 100 streets that are in poor condition, the estimated cost for reconstruction and how much the city can afford without a tax rate increase.
 Committee members felt that a majority of proposed bond funding should be dedicated to improving heavily traveled streets such as Glenview, Iron Horse and Bedford-Euless, and the remaining to residential streets that carry less traffic.
 To stretch the funding further and improve more residential streets, the committee recommended that residential streets which are currently asphalt be reconstructed with asphalt, rather than more expensive and time-consuming concrete construction.

 To prioritize the improvements, the committee considered numerous factors such as existing pavement conditions, traffic volumes, maintenance records, input from citizen surveys, whether or not the roadway is a primary public safety response route and estimated costs.
 While there are additional streets in need of reconstruction, the committee limited its recommendation to what the city can afford without increasing the property tax rate.
-The committee’s recommendation was presented to the City Council on January 27 and the City Council called for the bond election at its February 10 meeting.
+The committee’s recommendation was presented to the City Council on January 27 and the City Council called for a May bond election at its February 10 meeting.
+Because of the coronavirus pandemic, the May election was postponed to November.

 The 2020 Capital Improvement Advisory Committee and City Council have indicated the desire for a rapid implementation of voter-approved bond-funded projects.
-It is anticipated that engineering and design work would begin immediately after the May election and construction of the first projects would begin in FY 2020-2021.
+It is anticipated that engineering and design work would begin immediately after the election.
+Construction would begin in late 2021 on the residential street projects and in mid 2022 on the major streets.

 The biggest factor considered in ranking streets was pavement condition, followed by traffic volume.
 In 2019, the city contracted with Fugro, a geo-data collection firm, to independently and objectively assess the condition of every street in the city.
 Fugro used an Automatic Road Analyzer Vehicle with high tech sensors and imaging to collect pavement and subgrade conditions for each NRH street.
 Using this data, Fugro assigned each street a condition rating from 100 (best) to 0 (worst).
 This is the first time the city has utilized an independent, in-depth and objective assessment of street conditions.
 In previous years, city staff visually inspected streets and assigned condition ratings.